For more information, please visit our website.

 Some could be hard to stand at high temperatures like sintered plastic filters could work at 150°C approximately at most, or thermal degradation may occur.

-Some have better heat resistance as sintered ceramic elements&#; working temperature can be up to °C.
+Some have better heat resistance as sintered ceramic elements working temperature can be up to °C.

-If the operating temperature is too high that filters can&#;t withstand, the pores gap will change, affecting the filtration efficiency.
+If the operating temperature is too high that filters cant withstand, the pores gap will change, affecting the filtration efficiency.
 On the contrary, when the operating temperature goes too low, the whole structure may be brittle, and easy to be damaged.

 You may want to know the recommended temperatures of each sintered material:

-Types of Sintered FilterRecommended TemperatureSintered Bronze-50°C to +150°CSintered Plastic-20°C to +80°CSintered Stainless SteelLower than 600°CSintered TitaniumLower than 300°CSintered Glass (Fritted Glass)Lower than 100°CSintered CeramicLower than 800°C
+Types of Sintered FilterRecommended TemperatureSintered Bronze-50°C to +150°CSintered Plastic-20°C to +80°CSintered Stainless SteelLower than 600°CSintered TitaniumLower than 300°CSintered Glass (Fritted Glass)Lower than 100°CSintered CeramicLower than 800°CYou need to consider the operating temperature range and the specific requirements of your application.
+Only in this way can you ensure consistent performance.

 Then, how to make sintered parts?
 Just follow these 4 steps.